-A systematic way to generate all possible metatiles and hence, in the simpler cases, obtain recursion relations for $B_n$ and $B_{n,k}$, is via a directed pseudograph (henceforth simply referred to as a \textit{digraph}) in which each node has a label giving a bit-string representation of the remaining gaps (a 0 representing an empty cell, a 1 a filled one) starting at the next gap in the yet-to-be-completed metatile \cite{EA15,All-Comb} (see Figs.~\ref{f:dg15} and \ref{f:dg14} for examples).
+A systematic way to generate all metatiles, and thus obtain generating functions for $B^\Qset_n$ and $B^\Qset_{n,k}$, is to first construct a directed pseudograph (henceforth simply referred to as a \textit{digraph}) in which each node has a label giving a bit-string representation of the remaining gaps and filled cells (a 0 representing an empty cell, a 1 a filled one) starting at the next gap in the yet-to-be-completed metatile and ending at the final filled cell \cite{EA15,All-Comb} (see Figs.~\ref{f:dg14}, \ref{f:dg15}, and \ref{f:dg16} for examples).
 The \textit{0~node} represents both the empty board and the completed metatile.
-Each arc represents the addition of a tile and has a label showing the type of tile and a subscript giving the increase in length of the incomplete metatile resulting from placing that tile, if that increase is not 0.
-The length increase from adding a $C$ is given by $q+1-d$, where $d$ is the number of binary digits in the node the arc starts from but with $d=0$ for the 0~node.
-A walk starting and ending at the 0~node but not visiting it in between represents a metatile and is denoted by the string of $C$ and $S$ corresponding to the arcs in the order visited.
-For example, in Fig.~\ref{f:dg15}, the loop attached to the 0~node corresponds to the $S$ metatile and the cycle starting at the 0~node and then visiting the $0^31$ node (an abbreviation for $0001$), the $0^21$ node, and then the 01 node before returning to the 0~node corresponds to the $CS^2$ metatile.
-A cycle that does not include the 0~node is called an \textit{inner cycle} (e.g., $SSC_{[4]}$ in Fig.~\ref{f:dg15} where including the length increment subscript quickly identifies which comb arc we are referring to).
-There are a finite number of possible metatiles iff the digraph lacks an inner cycle since a walk can traverse an inner cycle an arbitrary number of times before returning to the 0~node.
-If all the inner cycles have at least one node in common, that node is called a \textit{common node} (e.g., the $01^{q-p}$ node is the common node in the Fig.~\ref{f:dgwba=1} digraph; either the $0^21$ or the 01~node can be chosen as the common node in the digraph in Fig.~\ref{f:dg14}; Fig.~\ref{f:dg15} and Fig.~\ref{f:dg16} show digraphs that have inner cycles but no common node).
-For digraphs with a common node, as we review in \S\ref{s:4i2e}, there are simple expressions for the recursion relations for numbers of tilings $B_n$ and $B_{n,k}$ in terms of lengths of various cycles in the digraph \cite{EA15,All-Comb}.
-If the digraph possesses inner cycles but no common node, as far as we are aware, there is only one other class of digraph (which has 3 inner cycles) where an analogous simple procedure has been found for obtaining the recursion relations \cite{All22}.
+Each arc represents the addition of a tile and has a label showing the type of tile and a subscript giving the increase in length of the incomplete metatile resulting from adding that tile, if that increase is not 0.
+The length increase from adding a $C$ is given by $q+1-d$, where $d$ is the number of binary digits in the node the arc starts from, but with $d=0$ for the 0~node.
+A walk starting and ending at the 0~node, but not visiting it in between, represents a metatile and is denoted by the string of $C$ and $S$ corresponding to the arcs in the order visited.
+For example, in Fig.~\ref{f:dg15}, the loop attached to the 0~node corresponds to the $S$ metatile, and the cycle starting at the 0~node and then visiting the $0^31$ node (an abbreviation for $0001$), the $0^21$ node, and then the 01 node before returning to the 0~node corresponds to the $CS^2$ (filled comb) metatile.